hilmyabdulaziz7/Hilmy-Technical-Test-1-Data-Analyst/README.md

     * Cleaning financial columns by removing currency symbols (`$`).
     * Altering column data types to their correct numeric or timestamp formats for accurate analysis.

 * **Analytical Queries:** The second part of the script contains all the final `SELECT` queries that perform the client segmentation and behavioral analysis.
-The results from this section are the direct data sources for each chart and table in the Looker Studio dashboard.
+The results from this section are the direct data sources for each chart and table in the Looker Studio dashboard and Presentation.